PixarAnimationStudios/OpenUSD-proposals/proposals/semantic_schema/README.md

     │   └── handle
     └── seat
 ```
-Querying the semantic heirarchy should return an appended list/set of parents
+Querying the semantic hierarchy should return an appended list/set of parents

 example results:
 ```